The regimes of concession and production sharing

 How the concession regime works

-How the production sharing agreement works in Brazil
+How the production sharing regime works in Brazil

 For the areas located in the pre-salt polygon and other considered strategic, the CNPE decides if bidding rounds will be held or if Petrobras will be directly hired, in order to preserve the national interest and achieve other energy policy objectives.
 In both cases, contracts are signed under the regime of production sharing.